 Sanitation is a critical part of our students' learning process.
 Adhering to TDLR health and safety standards as outlined in the published rules and regulations is essential in maintaining a sanitary establishment.
-Students are required to maintain a clean and safe station; before, during and after performing client services or sanitary station they will be required to wipe down the surface of their chair and station, clean the mirror, sanitize their implements before and after every use, place soiled towels in the appropriate receptacle and sweep/mop the area surrounding them (hair must be removed by sweeping prior to styling).
+Students are required to maintain a clean and safe station; before, during and after performing client services or practical work.
+In order for cosmetology students to maintain a sanitary station they will be required to wipe down the surface of their chair and station, clean the mirror, sanitize their implements before and after every use, place soiled towels in the appropriate receptacle and sweep/mop the area surrounding them (hair must be removed by sweeping prior to styling).
 Esthetic students must also maintain a sanitary work space and will be required to wipe down the surface of their spa bed, place soiled laundry in the appropriate receptacle, replace collar on wax pot, replace paper or bed sheets on spa bed/chairs used for services and sanitize their implements before and after every use.
 Additional tasks may be required depending on the service being provided and may vary by campus.